ory/docs/docs/oauth2-oidc/index.md

 ## Overview

 OAuth2 is the industry-standard protocol that enables secure machine-to-machine communication and grants limited access to data and services on behalf of users.
-OpenID Connect, built on top of OAuth2, is the required to become a Social Sign In provider.
+OpenID Connect, built on top of OAuth2, is required to become a Social Sign In provider.

 Ory OAuth2 & OpenID Connect is available out of the box in the Ory Network and is the perfect solution for securely connecting users, applications, and services.
 Whether you need single sign-on (SSO), mobile and third-party application authorization, API